Genoa

 ###

 The next morning, we took a 20-minute train east to a town called Pieve Ligure.
-A short downhill hike led us to the edge of a cliff, the whole horizon swallowed by more open sea.
+A short downhill hike led us to the edge of a cliff, the horizon swallowed by more open sea.
 We climbed our way down the stone path until we found a flat bit of rock to rest on.
-From there, our bodies slipped into the clear blue, while our minds tried clinging to this moment knowing we’d soon have to go back to real life.
+From there, our bodies slipped into the clear blue while our minds tried clinging to this moment, knowing we’d soon have to go back to real life.

 If all this wasn’t enough, we spent the next two days sailing!
-Unfortunately I discovered I’m less Aqua Man and more Water Boy, and so spent most of Day 4 seasick, on my back, eyes closed, playing the “are we there yet?” game in my head for four hours.
+Unfortunately I discovered I’m less Aqua Man and more Water Boy, and so spent most of Day 4 seasick, on my back, eyes closed, playing the “are we there yet?” game in my head for four hours (see picture below).
 We finally docked in a small town and spent the night on the boat.
 Not my best sleep, for sure.

 I took a nausea pill the following morning, which quelled my seasickness.
 We sailed back to Genoa, but not before stopping to catch a glimpse of the iconic Portofino bay.
-For about ten minutes on that boat, I felt blissful and weightless, like I’d reached life’s arbitrary finish line and the world had nothing left to demand of me.
+Nobody spoke once the harbor was in full view; I’m sure Portofino has a way of making peopel speechless.
+For about ten minutes on that boat I felt blissful and weightless, like I’d reached life’s arbitrary finish line, like the world had nothing left to demand of me.

 And then we sailed onward.